Nikki Bella Still Doesn’t Know If She Can Fully Trust John Cena

 The relationship drama between the WWE couple continues.

 As many fans know, Nikki Bella abruptly called off things with John Cena in April, just weeks before they were set to wed.
 Some of their relationship drama has been playing out Bella’s hit show, Total Bellas, and of course, many people are also speculating as to whether or not the pair have gotten back together.
-A source recently dished to People that Nikki doesn’t know if she can trust John anymore while other reports say that the couple is back together.
+A source recently dished to People that Nikki doesn’t know if she can trust John anymore, while other reports say that the couple is back together.

 Furthermore, the couple was spotted out to dinner together earlier this week and it appeared as though the two were having an intense talk.
 TMZ even shared a video of the couple’s seemingly serious discussion at Cowboy Star Restaurant in San Diego.